ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 (which happens if there has been no time for them to accumulate since the previous bus).
 As the distance between a bus and the one ahead of it increases, the speed of the bus slows down, reflecting the additional time spent boarding and disembarking.
-The dimensionless parameter $\gamma$ sets how sensitive the bus speeds are to differences in headway.
+The dimensionless parameter $\gamma$ determines how sensitive the bus speeds are to differences in headway.

 Equation \eqref{evolution} is a set of ordinary differential equations (one equation for each of the $N$ buses).